yojoots/libbitcoin-system-wiki/Inflation-Principle.md

 The presumption of proportionality refers to the goods “represented” by a money.
 If there was only one money, this would be a straightforward relation to all goods.
 However the relation must be addressed in the case of multiple monies.
 The goods represented by a money are those that are traded for it.
 In other words, the relation assumes constant demand for the money.

 Yet demand does not remain constant in the case of a decision to mine.
 New demand for the money is created by the fact of mining.
 The miner trades (consumes in production) additional “representation” capital for the money.
 The new money is entirely offset by the demand increase, represented by the consumed goods.
+Therefore proportionality is preserved in the case of multiple monies.